archman-dev/website/.github/instructions/docs/follow-build-article.v1.0.0.md

 20. Structured data present (Article JSON‑LD + BreadcrumbList; FAQPage when a FAQ exists)
 21. Visible breadcrumbs (theme) and JSON‑LD breadcrumbs correct
 22. Tags present (10–20), relevant, and consistent with frontmatter `tags`
-23. GPT/chat visibility helpers (FAQ 3–5 items when relevant; “Questions this article answers”)
+23. GPT/chat visibility helpers (FAQ 3–5 items when relevant; "Questions this article answers")
-19. Proper widget usage (Figure for all diagrams/images; Code Tabs & ConfigTabs consistent; Decisions use DecisionMatrix or Vs; Checklists for design review; ProsCons/Showcase used where appropriate)
+24. Proper widget usage (Figure for all diagrams/images; Code Tabs & ConfigTabs consistent; Decisions use DecisionMatrix or Vs; Checklists for design review; ProsCons/Showcase used where appropriate)
-24. Slug hygiene & route integrity: index pages have no `slug`; no duplicate trailing segment; leaves only override slug when intentional and consistent with canonical; BreadcrumbList matches final route
+25. Slug hygiene & route integrity: index pages have no `slug`; no duplicate trailing segment; leaves only override slug when intentional and consistent with canonical; BreadcrumbList matches final route

 All must be PASS or justified with explicit rationale plus remediation suggestion.

 ---

-### 12. Output Format (Strict)
+## 12. Output Format (Strict)

 Emit EXACTLY two top-level sections in order:

-#### Final Article
+### Final Article

 Complete frontmatter (YAML/TOML)

 Body content

-#### Audit Report
+### Audit Report

 1. Summary Table (Requirement → Status → Notes)
 2. Detected Gaps and Resolutions